 The Service-Learning Center offers a number of unique service programs throughout the school year.
 Students begin integration in service-learning on the first day of their first-year orientation with a program called StreetFest.
 During StreetFest all students spend a day serving and learning with a local Grand Rapids organization.

-From there students can do projects connected to their academic coursework through Academically-Based Service-Learning, serve alongside fellow residents at their residence hall community partnership, participate in a week-long service-learning spring break trip, chaperone an athlete for Special Olympics or stop by the Service-Learning Center to learn about individual service-learning opportunities.
+From there students can do projects connected to their academic coursework through Academically-Based Service-Learning, participate in a week-long service-learning spring break trip, chaperone an athlete for Special Olympics, or stop by the Service-Learning Center to learn about individual service-learning opportunities.

-- Faculty members in almost every department at Calvin College integrate Academically-Based Service-Learning (ABSL) with the content of courses.
+- Faculty members in almost every department at Calvin University integrate Academically-Based Service-Learning (ABSL) with the content of courses.

 - ISL opportunities develop distinctly in the context of each country and program goals, ranging from course-related ABSL, ethnographic study or a career-related practicum.
 Students serve, study and conduct research at a variety of community placements.

 - Step fully into a subject area that you're interested in, whether that is disaster relief, intentional community, urban ministry or restorative justice.
 Delve into a new community for a week and come back with a deepened perspective.